ISART-2024-tutorial/course-materials/README.md

 ## Quick Start

 1. **Send your GitHub username to mhollingsworth@NTIA.gov** and for access to the course materials and coding environment.
-Once we receive your email, we will confirm you are an ISART attendee create your account.
-If you do not have a GitHub account, [create one](https://github.com).
+Once we receive your email, we will confirm you are an ISART attendee and create your account.
+If you do not have a GitHub account, [create one](https://github.com)!

 2. Go to [www.isartmax.com](https://isartmax.com) to access your personal JupyterLab account.